CBD Cookies are Low Calorie and Delicious? Tell me more!

 The other day my grandmother gave me the eyebrow.
 You know, that look that says you are just a naive immature child.
 It starts a fire in my mind that I have to take the extinguisher to right away.
-She’s probably right to give me that skeptical look more than half the time, but this time I stood my ground.
+She’s probably right to give me that skeptical look most of the time, but this time I stood my ground.

 I may have even stamped my foot on the ground.
 My six-year-old daughter stood next to me with her arms crossed over her chest and stamped her foot too.